Aaron Boone Drops Big Hint That Masahiro Tanaka May Be Wild Card Starter

 If the Yankees win, they will face the Red Sox for a five game series.
 Against the BoSox, Happ has had far more success than Tanaka has.
 If the rotation is slightly massaged to get Tanaka in line to pitch the wild card game, that would mean Happ could start game one against Boston, and game five if needed as reported by NJ Advance Media.

 While Boone has been very clear for the past few weeks that when the Yankees play the wild card game, they will use every weapon in their arsenal to claim victory as it is a win or go home situation.
-He then hedged that a little today and said that they also had to think about about what is coming up after that game if they advance.
+He then hedged that a little today and said that they also had to think about what is coming up after that game if they advance.

 “The biggest thing that does come about is that (Wild Card) game, you’re going to do obviously everything you can that you think is right to win that game.
 That said, if you’re toiling with a couple of decisions, then maybe the next (series) does come into play a little bit.
 If we think this may be good, this may be good, this may be good, what’s the best for going into the next (series)?
 That could factor a little bit in there too.
 But I think for the most part you’re going to pour everything you can into that one game, obviously, with no tomorrow.”